František Sal. Tomáš Karel Count Kolowrat-Krakowsky

 In 2001 the Forestry of František Tomáš Kolowrat-Krakowsky was ranked in the top 100 companies of agricultural production, food industry and forestry.
 He was recognized by Comenius - the Pan-European Society for Culture, Education and Scientific and Technical Cooperation.

-Together with his life partner Dominika Kolowrat-Krakowska he fulfilled the biggest wish of his father Jindřich and settled down in his native country.
+Together with Dominika Kolowrat-Krakowska he fulfilled the biggest wish of his father Jindřich and settled down in his native country.
 Their son Maximilian Alexander was born the same year that Count Jindřich died, and their daughter Francesca was born two years later.
 The beloved and admired František Tomáš Kolowrat-Krakowsky died prematurely in 2004.